award

 Steps to Prove Your Case Against a Concert or Live Event Organizer

 1. Duty.
-The organizers of the concert or live event had a duty to keep all the people who attended it safe.
-There are proper rules and regulations in place to prevent festival goers from getting injured.
+The organizers of the concert or live event had a duty to ensure the safety of all attendees.
+There are established rules and regulations in place to prevent festival-goers from being injured.

 2. Breach.
 You must prove that the breach of this duty occurred at the time of the injury.